ianwheeldon/acCRISPR/README.md

 *(Note: For the purposes of acCRISPR implementation, 'FS' denotes fitness score when analyzing growth screen data and tolerance score when analyzing stress tolerance screen data)*

 acCRISPR implementation on 3 example datasets has been demonstrated here.
+The first two examples, pertaining to analysis of stress tolerance screen data in *Yarrowia lipolytica*, have been provided for the purposes of testing the source code by users on an external sample dataset (pH 3 dataset in Example 1) and an internal dataset (1500mM NaCl dataset in Example 2).
+Example 3 (*Y. lipolytica* Cas12a growth screening dataset) is used to demonstrate the use of acCRISPR to perform essential gene analysis for a given screening dataset.

 ### Example 1: Implementation on the pH 3 dataset from *Yarrowia lipolytica* tolerance screens